BUSINESS NEWS

 Tourism

-São Tomé and Príncipe is characterized by its lush, unexplored natural environment, surrounded by pristine waters and dense rainforests.
+São Tomé and Príncipe is characterized by their lush, unexplored natural environment, surrounded by pristine waters and dense rainforests.
 It holds a significant position as one of the most biodiverse nations globally, which provides a substantial competitive advantage in the development of nature-based tourism compared to other destinations.
 Presently, tourism constitutes approximately 33% of the nation’s GDP and supports around 15,000 jobs, contributing an annual income of roughly USD 5 million.
-However, the sector's potential remains underutilized, particularly concerning the diversification of tourism offerings.
+However, the sector's potential remains underutilized, particularly in terms of diversifying tourism offerings.

 The tourism industry possesses considerable capabilities to foster socio-economic development within the islands, provided that it is developed sustainably.
 The available resources for such development are abundant.
 The expansive maritime territory, along with the crystal-clear, warm waters that border the coastlines, presents favorable conditions for water-based recreational activities, which are currently minimal in the country.

 The tropical rainforests, known for their pristine attributes, boast rich and unique biodiversity, making them ideal for the advancement of nature-focused tourism.
-Additionally, the islands' diverse gastronomy and culture, shaped by the legacy of various populations, contribute to the potential for gastronomic and cultural tourism.
+Additionally, the islands' diverse gastronomy and culture, shaped by the legacy of various populations, offer potential for gastronomic and cultural tourism.

 Furthermore, the establishment of a creative economy anchored in sustainability could enable the innovative application of creativity and knowledge to generate novel value propositions.
 This approach presents a viable alternative for the socio-economic transformation of São Tomé and Príncipe.